Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 12.5.
 Write a program that read a line of text and display it's length 12.6.
 Write a program that read a line of text and display it in reverse order

+12.7.
+Write a program that read your name and display every character with one space 12.8.
+Write a program that read your name and display every character with one space in reverse order

+12.9.
+Write a program that read any line of text and display every character in separate line 12.10.
+Write a program that read any line of text and display every character with ASCII value in separate line

+12.11.
+Write a program that read any line of text and display number of uppercase, lowercase, digits, spaces and
+       other characters
+12.12.
+Write a program that read any line of text and display number of vowels, consonants, digits, spaces and
+       other characters

+12.13.

 12. String.h